 In the beginning, the syllabus might look vast but it becomes simpler when one actually divides the whole syllabus into smaller units through which the path to success will get closer as candidates cover each topic.
 Maintain health and stay positive to ensure you are able to put in your best efforts while preparing for the NEET 2019 exam.

 NEET 2019 was conducted in offline mode which implies candidates were provided with an OMR sheet where they were required to submit responses.
 The question paper of NEET contained three sections, namely Biology which includes Botany and Zoology, Physics and Chemistry.

 Section Wise breakup of NEET 2019 question Paper

-Natioanl Testing Agency has issued the NEET admit card on April 15 at ntaneet.nic.in in online mode.
-Candidates have to login to download the admit card of NEET as it will not be sent by any other means.
+Natioanl Testing Agency issued the NEET admit card on April 15 at ntaneet.nic.in in online mode.
+Candidates had to login to download the admit card of NEET as it will not be sent by any other means.
 The NEET 2019 admit card is a mandatory identity document which needs to be carried to the examination hall on the exam day.

 Candidates must enter their application number, date of birth and provided security pin with them in order to access the admit card.
 The birth date and security pin must also be entered to download the hall ticket.